Ferrari Ki Sawaari: Production

-Rajesh Mapuskar has worked as an associate director on films such as 3 Idiots (2009) and Lage Raho Munna Bhai (2006); in fact the idea of the film came to him during the post-production work of Lage Raho Munna Bhai, when for an advertising assignment he went out looking for expensive cars in Mumbai, he found them all except a Ferrari.
-Eventually, he managed to track a Ferrari parked at Pali Hill.
-This gave him the idea, "What if I steal this car for a day?
-What will happen?", which developed into the idea of Sachin Tendulkar's Ferrari and the script was developed over the next seven and a half years along with Vidhu Vinod Chopra.
+Rajesh Mapuskar worked as an associate director on films including 3 Idiots (2009) and Lage Raho Munna Bhai (2006).
+The idea for one of his later projects originated during the post-production of Lage Raho Munna Bhai.
+While working on an advertising assignment in Mumbai, Mapuskar searched for luxury cars and was able to find several, but not a Ferrari.
+He eventually located one parked in the Pali Hill area, which inspired the question: what would happen if such a car were taken for a day?
+This premise later evolved into a story concept involving Sachin Tendulkar’s Ferrari.
+The script was subsequently developed over a period of approximately seven and a half years in collaboration with Vidhu Vinod Chopra.

 Music

-The background music is composed by Tapas Relia while the soundtrack is composed by Pritam.
-The album contains seven original tracks.
-The lyrics are penned by Swanand Kirkire, Amitabh Bhattacharya, Guru Thakur and duo of Satyanshu & Devanshu Singh.
+The soundtrack is composed by Pritam with a background score by Tapas Relia.
+The album consists of seven original tracks.
+The lyrics were penned by Swanand Kirkire, Amitabh Bhattacharya, Guru Thakur and duo Satyanshu and Devanshu Singh.